-Richard Dadd, “Portrait of the Artist as a Young Man”, 1853, Oil on Canvas
+Richard Dadd.
+“Portrait of a Young Man”, 1853, Oil on Canvas, Tate Museum, London

 Nineteenth century English painter Richard Dadd was a promising young artist who trained at the Royal Academy Schools,, Dadd undertook a grand tour of the Eastern Mediterranean between 1842 and 1843, encompassing Italy and Greece as well as the Ottoman Empire.

 Upon his return, Richard Dadd’s life unravelled.
 Insanity ran in the family, and Dadd started showing signs – not least believing that he was under the power of the Egyptian god Osiris.